sereniyt2032LD50/Python-Beginner-Friendly/README.md

-#### This repository contains about easy python exercises that span a variety of libraries
+#### This repository contains easy python exercises that span a variety of libraries
      - TicTacToe with Minimax
      - Sudoku
      - Internet crawler